 Why am I placed in an English classroom for my practicum?
 I am in the French specialty.

-Wilson: French Teacher Candidates must have at least one placement in an English classroom in order to be eligible for certification—this is required by the OCT.
+Carolyn: French Teacher Candidates must have at least one placement in an English classroom in order to be eligible for certification—this is required by the OCT.
 We try to place Year 1 Teacher Candidates in French classrooms for one of their Year 1 practica, but we give Teacher Candidates in Year 2 priority for French placements because Year 2 has the longer practicum blocks.
 It would be nice if we could give every Teacher Candidate a French placement for three of their four practicum blocks but that depends upon many variables, particularly on how many French Teacher Candidates we have in the program and how many Associate Teachers are available.
-We also have to make sure you have experience at both P and J (or J and I) levels, another legislated requirement for certification.

 Why am I placed in a grade 4, 5, or 6 class for my practicum?
 I am in the ECE specialty.